-CSNI works closely with other research centres (e.g. Aarhus University, University of Amsterdam, University of Cadiz, Exeter University, Lucerne University of Applied Arts and Sciences, Royal College of Art, University of Zurich), and we welcome further collaborations.
-Our research is developed with cultural partners (e.g. The Photographers’ Gallery, Fotomuseum Winterthur, Gasworks, Ben Uri Gallery, Rhizome, Serpentine Galleries, transmediale, Whitechapel Gallery), and examples include:
+CSNI works closely with other research centres (e.g. Aarhus University, University of Amsterdam, University of Cadiz, Exeter University, Lucerne University of Applied Arts and Sciences, Royal College of Art, University of Zurich), and welcomes further collaborations.
+Our research is characterised by its cooperation with cultural partners (e.g. The Photographers’ Gallery, Fotomuseum Winterthur, Gasworks, Ben Uri Gallery, Rhizome, Serpentine Galleries, transmediale, Whitechapel Gallery), and examples include:

 The Photographers’ Gallery

 CSNI and The Photographers’ Gallery have been in a research partnership since 2013, with the creation of the Media Wall, the founding of the Digital Programme and the appointment of Katrina Sluis as the first Curator of Digital Programmes.
 Currently the partnership centres on collaborative PhDs on computer vision and climate damage.
 Collaborative PhD Researchers: Nicolas Malevé and Marloes de Valk.